 Police academy training prepares individuals to seek roles as police officers.
 This required training is often paid, and some programs provide tuition reimbursement.
-Apart from academy training, aspiring police officers must hold a high school diploma and, in some cases, an undergraduate degree in a field like criminal justice.
+Apart from academy training, aspiring police officers must hold a high school diploma or GED and, in some cases, an undergraduate degree in a field like criminal justice.

 |Required Education||High school diploma or equivalent at minimum; some departments require college coursework|